filipdanic/blogfolio/src/source/_posts/joel-spolsky-we-are-developers-2018.md

 I think I’ll take Joel up on the challenge.
 How about you?

 Let me know what you think [via Twitter!](https://twitter.com/DanicFilip)

+### Update (2018/11/13)

+- StackOverflow now has a [Code of Conduct](https://stackoverflow.com/conduct) that clearly outlines what sort of behaviour is no longer welcome on the site.
+- They’re making it easier to [report violations of the CoC.](https://meta.stackexchange.com/questions/313754/updated-comment-flagging-supporting-the-new-code-of-conduct)
+- In a similar fashion such as GitHub, they added a [new contributor indicator](https://meta.stackexchange.com/questions/314287/come-take-a-look-at-our-new-contributor-indicator) that should promote a kind, open-minded treatment of people who just started using SO.